RiiConnect24/WMB-Letterhead/README.md

 `wimgt d <TPL file>`

 chjump.bin is a file that will on a press of a button, launch a specified Channel.
+The kaitai for this is [here](https://github.com/RiiConnect24/Kaitai-Files/blob/master/Kaitais/chjump.ksy).

 sound.bns is a sound file that plays when you open a letter.
 Use [Sharpii](https://github.com/mogzol/sharpii/releases) for converting it into a WAV.